a-ws-m/unlockNN/README.md

 Please use the Issue tracker to report bugs in the software, suggest feature improvements, or seek support.

-### Contributing to unlockGNN
+### Contributing to unlockNN

-Contributions are very welcome as we look to make unlockGNN more flexible and efficient.
+Contributions are very welcome as we look to make unlockNN more flexible and efficient.
 Please use the [Fork and Pull](https://guides.github.com/activities/forking/) workflow to make contributions and follow the contribution guidelines:

 - Use the environment defined in `dev_environment.yml`.
 This installs `black`, the formatter used for this project, as well as utilities for building documentation, enabling the testing suite and publishing to PyPi.